 Lots of people have got different reasons to start the Challenge.
 Maybe you want to be able to put everything in a better perspective, you want to be more active or meet new friends.
-Getting outside for just 10 min a day has got so many benefits that it’s hard to find only one reason why it would be good to participate.
+Getting outside for just 10 min a day has got so many benefits (you can review them here) that it’s hard to find only one reason why it would be good to participate.

 Why do I need to sign up if it’s free anyway?

 Signing up means that you are going to be part of a community.
 Sharing your adventures and being part of a community will increase your success rate.
 When you sign up you’ll receive a weekly e-mail with tips, you get access to the Backyard Hiker community and I will coach you through towards creating a new habit.